zeiss-digital-innovation/Saxonia-Campus-Angular/readme.md

 ## Build and run in dev environment

-Run `npm run proxy -- -e <your_env>` for serving the app and using it with a browser of your choice.
+Run `yarn run proxy -- -e <your_env>` for serving the app and using it with a browser of your choice.

 ## The following is copied from version 2.0 and should be changed: